Have a brilliant idea for a new product?

 A new product feasibility study is a market research methodology that aims to provide predictive analytics to guide the next steps for marketing, sales, and product development.

-The objectives of this type of market research often include obtain insight on:
+The objectives of this type of market research often include obtaining insight on:

 - Product placement